 Shiba Inu Golden Retriever Mix

 Shiba Inu Size Brief Overview

-The modern Shiba Inus was developed in the 1900s.
-This breed’s existence goes back to the Jomon era in Japan’s history.
-During the 2nd World War, this breed almost vanished, and the catastrophe was a lack of food.
+The modern Shiba Inus was developed in the 1900s, but this breed’s existence goes back to the Jomon era in Japan’s history.
+During the Second World War, this breed almost vanished, and the catastrophe was a lack of food.
 But with the help of some fantastic conservation efforts, the breed has made a successful comeback.

+Shiba Inu Golden Retriever Mix